swimmer-zone/cabinet/README.md

 # CABINET

-This project is a work in progress
+This project is still a work in progress, the current code is tested with 5m of LED strip.
+See the todo list at the bottom.

 ## Hexagons

 ![Arduino Board](assets/cabinet.png)

-This cabinet consists of 16 hexagons with sides of 320mm and a depth of 320mm.
+This cabinet consists of 16 hexagons with sides of 320mm and a depth of 320mm, made of 18mm plywood.

 ## Arduino